jsh58/Genrich/README.md

 An alternative analysis mode for ATAC-seq is also provided by Genrich, as described [here](#atacseq).

-### Multiple replicates<a name="replicate"></a>

-Genrich calls peaks for multiple replicates collectively.
-First, it analyzes the replicates separately, with [*p*-values calculated](#pvalue) for each.
-At each genomic position, the multiple replicates' *p*-values are then combined by [Fisher's method](https://en.wikipedia.org/wiki/Fisher's_method#Application_to_independent_test_statistics).
-The combined *p*-values are [converted to *q*-values](#qvalue), and peaks are called.
-This obviates the need for [IDR](https://www.encodeproject.org/software/idr/) (you're welcome!).

 ### Multimapping reads<a name="multimap"></a>

 Genrich analyzes reads/fragments that map to multiple locations in the genome by adding a fractional count to each location.
 This allows for peak detection in regions of the genome that are otherwise inaccessible to the assay.
-* The input SAM/BAM file(s) must list secondary alignments for multimapping reads/fragments.
-  * The short read aligner [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) produces secondary alignments in either [`-k <int>` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#k-mode-search-for-one-or-more-alignments-report-each) or [`-a` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#a-mode-search-for-and-report-all-alignments).
-Note that a [software bug](https://github.com/BenLangmead/bowtie2/issues/202) causes errors with some secondary alignments that Bowtie2 reports; perhaps it will be fixed at some point.
+The input SAM/BAM file(s) must list secondary alignments for multimapping reads/fragments, such as those reported by the short read aligner [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) in [`-k <int>` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#k-mode-search-for-one-or-more-alignments-report-each) or [`-a` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#a-mode-search-for-and-report-all-alignments).
+Additional information about the processing of secondary alignments by Genrich can be found in the description of the [`-s` parameter](#sparam).
-  * The short read aligner [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) does not produce secondary alignments.
-* To avoid excessive memory usage and the imprecision inherent in floating-point values, a maximum of 10 alignments per read is analyzed by Genrich.
-* Additional information can be found in the description of the [`-s` parameter](#sparam).

 ### PCR duplicate removal<a name="duplicate"></a>

 Genrich provides an option for removing PCR duplicates (`-r`).
-In this process, it analyzes reads/fragments based on their alignments, in three separate groups, sequentially:
+In this process, it analyzes reads/fragments based on their alignments, in three separate groups (proper pairs, discordant pairs, and singletons), and removes those identified as duplicates from further analysis.
+One novel feature is that this evaluation takes into account reads/fragments with [multiple alignments](#multimap).
+Additional information on the duplicate identification procedure can be found [here](https://github.com/jsh58/Genrich#filtering-options).
-* Proper pairs: A properly paired alignment is classified as a duplicate if the reference name (chromosome) and the 5' positions of the two reads match those of another properly paired alignment.
-* Discordant pairs (where both R1 and R2 reads align, but not in a proper pair): A discordant alignment is classified as a duplicate if the reference name, 5' position, and strand (orientation) of *both* alignments match those of another discordant alignment.
-* Singletons (where either R1 or R2 aligns): A singleton alignment is classified as a duplicate if the reference name, 5' position, and strand (orientation) match either end of a properly paired alignment, either end of a discordant pair, or another singleton alignment.

-Note that discordant and singleton duplicates are evaluated only if [unpaired alignments](#unpaired) are to be kept.

-Within each group, Genrich analyzes reads/fragments in order based on the total sums of the quality scores (sums of both R1's and R2's quality scores with paired alignments).
-In case of ties (which are frequent), reads are analyzed in the order they appear in the SAM/BAM.

-There is no consideration of read order (R1 vs. R2) by Genrich.
-That is, if the 5' coordinates of R1 and R2 of one paired alignment match the coordinates of R2 and R1 of another paired alignment, respectively, it is classified as a duplicate.
-The same applies to discordant and singleton duplicates.

-For reads/fragments with [multiple alignments](#multimap), all secondary alignments within the [`-s` threshold](#sparam) are considered.
-If *any* of a read's/fragment's alignments is evaluated as a duplicate, then the whole read/fragment is classified as a duplicate, and *all* of its alignments are discarded.
-Note that no maximum of 10 alignments per read/fragment is imposed at this stage, and all alignments to skipped chromosomes (`-e`) or genomic regions (`-E`) are still analyzed.
-For discordant alignments, all combinations of valid R1 and R2 alignments are evaluated.

 ### Genome length calculation<a name="genomelen"></a>

 Genrich computes the genome length as the sum of the lengths of the chromosomes (reference sequences) in the header of the SAM/BAM file.
-The length is reduced if the user specifies chromosomes (`-e`) or genomic regions (`-E`) to be ignored, as described [below](#eparam).
+The length is reduced if the user specifies chromosomes (`-e`) or genomic regions (`-E`) to be excluded, as described [below](#eparam).
 The calculated length is used for computing a [background pileup value](#pileup) and [*q*-values](#qvalue).

 ### Control/background pileup calculation<a name="pileup"></a>

 The background pileup value is calculated by dividing the total sequence information in the experimental sample by the [calculated genome length](#genomelen).
 The net control pileup value at a particular genomic position is the maximum of the background pileup value and the pileup of the control sample at that position (if a control sample is specified).
-Note that control pileups are scaled to match the experimental, based on the total sequence information in each (the scaling factor is given as part of the verbose [`-v`] output).
+Note that control pileups are scaled to match the experimental, based on the total sequence information in each.

 ### *p*-value calculation<a name="pvalue"></a>

-The *p*-values are calculated for each base of the genome assuming a null model with a [log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution).
+The *p*-value for each base of the genome is calculated assuming a null model with a [log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution).
 The control/background pileup value is used as the parameter *&mu;*, and the *&sigma;* parameter is 1.2&times;*&mu;* if *&mu;* &le; 7, and 10&times;log<sub>10</sub>(*&mu;*) if *&mu;* &gt; 7.
-These values, as well as the choice of the log-normal distribution, were determined from a comprehensive review of control samples from various ChIP-seq experiments (human, mouse, and worm) downloaded from [SRA](https://www.ncbi.nlm.nih.gov/sra/).
+These formulas, as well as the choice of the log-normal distribution, were determined from a comprehensive review of control samples from various ChIP-seq experiments (human, mouse, and worm) downloaded from [SRA](https://www.ncbi.nlm.nih.gov/sra/).
 * Because the log-normal is a continuous probability distribution, fractional experimental pileup values can be considered.
-Such values are analyzed by Genrich due to reads/fragments with [multiple alignments](#multimap).
+Such values need to be evaluated by Genrich due to reads/fragments with [multiple alignments](#multimap).
 * Earlier versions of Genrich (prior to v0.5) used the [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution#Alternative_parameterization) for the null model.
 Although this distribution has some convenient properties (continuous, one-parameter, -log<sub>10</sub>(*p*) &prop; *x* / *&beta;*), the study described above showed that the exponential distribution was a good fit to the control pileup distribution only *occasionally*.
 However, this was still better than the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution), which is frequently used as a null model in genomics software but was a good fit to the control pileup distribution **never**.

 ### *q*-value calculation<a name="qvalue"></a>

 The *q*-value for each base of the genome is calculated from the *p*-value using the [Benjamini-Hochberg procedure](http://www.math.tau.ac.il/~ybenja/MyPapers/benjamini_hochberg1995.pdf).
 Note that the [calculated genome length](#genomelen) is used as the number of hypothesis tests (*m*).

+### Multiple replicates<a name="replicate"></a>

+Genrich calls peaks for multiple replicates collectively.
+First, it analyzes the replicates separately, with [*p*-values calculated](#pvalue) for each.
+At each genomic position, the multiple replicates' *p*-values are then combined by [Fisher's method](https://en.wikipedia.org/wiki/Fisher's_method#Application_to_independent_test_statistics).
+The combined *p*-values are [converted to *q*-values](#qvalue), and peaks are called.
+This obviates the need for [IDR](https://www.encodeproject.org/software/idr/) (you're welcome!).

 ## I/O files and options<a name="files"></a>